elastic/kibana/rfcs/text/0014_api_documentation.md

 ### PluginApi

-A plugins API is the component that is serialized into the json file.
+A plugin API is the component that is serialized into the json file.
 It is broken into public, server and common components.  `serviceFolders` is a way for the system to write separate mdx files depending on where each declaration is defined.
 This is because certain plugins (and core) are huge, and can't be rendered in a single page.